 June 2013 - Present

-I work on the tools team for Garmin's aviation division.
-The tools team is in charge of developing and maintaining tools that is then used by Aviation's embedded developers.
-I am Aviation's resident Python expert.
-During my time here, I have written and re-written most of the Python-based tools.
+Before moving to the Web Team, I was in charge of writing, testing, and maintaining Python tools that helped to facilitate our embedded software development.
 We use Boost.Build to build our embedded software.
 I was in charge of converting the backend code (written in Boost.Build's Jam language) over to Python.
 In so doing I found several bugs in Boost.Build's core Python code and have submitted several pull requests (all can be found here).
 I was later deemed a trustworthy contributor and have been granted master privileges on the open source Boost.Build project.
 One of my most prized contributions would be the optimization changes I've submitted to the Python port.
 On one specific test project I improved the Boost.Build run time from 2 minutes down to 30 seconds (which is on par with the Jam code).
 The optimizations were only for speed, but I have some ideas on how to optimize for space (on larger projects, it will easily blow through Windows' 2GB process limit) using weak-ref dictionaries.

 Olathe, KS | http://www.garmin.com/